 Free version: airfocus offers a 14-day free trial, with no commitment required.

-Integrations: airfocus integrates with Trello, Asana, Zapier, and Jira.
+Integrations: airfocus integrates with Trello, Asana, Zapier, MS Planner, GitHub, and Jira.

 Dedicated prioritization tools: Yes.
 Airfocus does have a dedicated prioritization tool, and it’s a core feature of the product.
 You can pick from a range of prioritization templates built on the most effective decision-making techniques and take advantage of the prioritization wizard to set up a workspace and roadmap in minutes.

 What’s more, the intuitive rating system accurately calculates your priorities, while prioritization scores help you evaluate how your features or products are doing against strategic factors, guiding you to a more focused and effective roadmap.